WildMeOrg/Wildbook/devops/README.md

 **THIS IS CURRENTLY UNDER DEVELOPMENT - DRAFT ONLY**

-This will launch an instance of Wildbook for the sake of testing or using in production.
+This launches an instance of Wildbook for the sake of testing or using in production.
 It can be used to deploy on a VM/host on the internet or locally.

 ### Docker images used

 The following docker containers should launch if started with `docker-compose [-d] up`.
 Some of these are "optional" as noted below.

 - latest postegresql
 - tomcat9 / latest wildbook